roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 37. How do you create a responsive layout using flexbox?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>37.
+How do you create a responsive layout using flexbox?</summary>
   <p>

 To create a responsive layout using flexbox, you can use media queries to change the flex container's properties, such as flex-direction, flex-wrap, and justify-content, based on different screen sizes.